rpotor/LeeroyHillCatsPowerRevived/01READMEeng.txt

 v3.2 - 08 December 2010
 - The addon is no longer spamming the say channel, only a say bubble can be seen, like it was working about 3 years ago. :-)
 - Now some of the emotes shown by the addon changes depending on the target selected when the sound effect is activated.
-This feature was originally requested by Sheviar, also about 3 years ago :-) when the addon received the "Vissza menjÈl!
+This feature was originally requested by Sheviar, also about 3 years ago :-) when the addon received the "Vissza menj√©l!
 Baszki!" effect.
 Sound effects affected by this change are: /handle, /hithard, /hitit, /morea, /moreb, /runto, /hshot, /vissza

 v3.1 - 07 December 2010
 - The addon is updated for patch 4.0.3a